-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 “They’re big-game players,” he said.
 “Those are shots that they’re used to making and taking.
 We practice those shots every day in practice.
 They’re not scared of the moment.
 These guys, they’re going to rise to the occasion.”

 Certainly, Thomas and Dubar did when Estrada was held in check.
-Thomas is a little more used to that as the primary scoring threat at his prior stop, but Dubar’s outburst could help him going forward.
+Thomas is a little more used to that as the primary scoring threat at Sacred Heart, but Dubar’s outburst could help him going forward.

 “It was a great overall game,” Dubar said.
 “My confidence just went up after all those shots I just made, so I just want the team to keep playing like that.”